Sometimes gold is everlasting and sometimes it touches down to earth and then disappears into darkness.

 Sunsets lately have featured bursts of blinding gold that quickly dissipate to orange and into black.
 I often watch them while touching the unending smooth circle of Jim’s gold wedding band.

 Jim and I lived in many homes together, from our first 500-square foot Boston apartment to the home where we raised four children and tried mightily to moderate the extremely destructive exuberance of one of our beagles.

 Every place we lived was known in marital shorthand as “the nest.”

 “Nice nest,” I told him on our first night in the old home he always knew he wanted, looking through the thick glass windows towards an October sunset as it washed over gold maple leaves which wavered in the wind and formed a lace-like overlay on our view of the church across the town green.

-The year before we moved, we had brought our baby girl to a conference in California.
+When our first daughter was born, we took her to a conference in California.
 While we were there we visited Jim’s cousin Chris (who memorably remarked upon how “well-marbled” our baby was) and his parents, Uncle Donald and Aunt Ruth.

 Uncle Donald touched the aforementioned plump pink skin of this beautiful bare-footed newborn as Jim propped her up on his knee in the California sun.